;

 Reading Time: 11 minutes

-If you’re unsure how to potty train your dog without a crate, there are some great options.
-Below are some great methods you can use to get your new pup potty trained without a crate.
-Follow these tips and you’ll soon have your new pup ready to go.
-Just be sure to check out these tips first before you begin training your dog!
+Not sure how to potty train your dog without a crate?
+No worries, there are awesome ways to do it!
+Here are some neat methods to get your new pup trained without a crate.
+Follow these **tips** and your pup will be ready in no time.
+Make sure to check them out before you start!

 Puppy Potty Training Without Crate